-CJC 212 Ethics & Community Relations 3-0-3

-This course covers ethical considerations and accepted standards applicable to criminal justice organizations and professionals.
+CJC 212 Ethics & Community Relations 3-0-3 This course covers ethical considerations and accepted standards applicable to criminal justice organizations and professionals.
 Topics include ethical systems; social change, values, and norms; cultural diversity; citizen involvement in criminal justice issues; and other related topics.
 Upon completion, students should be able to apply ethical considerations to the decision-making process in identifiable criminal justice situations.
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-CJC 213 Substance Abuse
+CJC 213 Substance Abuse 3-0-3